 Clean Energy Ministerial.
 The Clean Energy Ministerial tackles some of the greatest challenges of our century and works to accelerate the transition to a clean energy future.
 Created in 2010, the Clean Energy Ministerial (CEM) is a global forum where major economies and forward leaning countries work together to share best practices and promote policies and programs that encourage and facilitate the transition to a global clean energy economy.
 CEM members account for approximately 75% of global greenhouse gas emissions and 90% of global clean energy investments.
 The annual CEM Ministerial meeting is the only high-level political engagement where ministers gather to establish clean energy priorities, put forward innovative policies and adopt concrete measures to accelerate the deployment of clean solutions and where the work is carried through year-round CEM initiatives and campaigns.n.
 The CEM’s initiatives and campaigns enable low-cost, high-impact technical work that amplifies each government’s clean energy deployment efforts.
 They seek to catalyze public and private actions towards ambitious but realistic targets.
 To achieve its goals, the CEM works with partners from the private sector, international organizations and civil society to bring their respective abilities, strengths, and resources to the table.

-Climate Coalition The (U.S.) Climate Coalition is striving to build agreement within the climate movement to avoid distracting arguments about the “means” by which we address climate, so that we can focus on the “ends:” working to transition our complex and dynamic society to achieve 24×7 zero emission options as quickly as possible.
-Those who recognize that we have a climate emergency to deal with need to ally and fight together against those who refuse to change business as usual—mostly folks allied with or dependent upon the fossil fuel industry (including many politicians).
-Members of our coalition are working one way or another to address climate, including by developing or support wind, solar, nuclear, advanced nuclear, hydro, geothermal, wave, storage, energy efficiency and CCUS.
+Climate Coalition The (U.S.) Climate Coalition is striving to build unity within the climate movement to avoid self-defeating infighting about the “means” by which we address climate, so that we can focus on achieving the “ends,” which is a monumental amount of carbon emission reduction.
+Saving our climate for future generations is our most urgent mission and we need to working together to effect the transition our complex and dynamic society as quickly as possible.
+Those of us committed to climate action must band together to have the political power to win against those who refuse to change business as usual—mostly those with fossil fuel interests (including too many politicians).
+Members of our coalition are working to build support for the “all of the above” approach to addressing climate and we support all means of reducing emissions, including wind, solar, nuclear, advanced nuclear, hydro, geothermal, wave, storage, energy efficiency and CCUS.
 If you are not willing to work together to solve this crisis, you are part of the problem.

 Doctors for Nuclear Energy is a volunteer organization with no connections to industry.
 We believe that the evidence points to Nuclear Energy as the most effective tool to transition off fossil fuels and eliminate air pollution.
 We advocate for nuclear energy as the evidence based tool we need right now to clean up our air and reduce the impacts of climate change.
 Every year 7 million people die prematurely from air pollution.
 Particulate matter from coal fired power plants contribute to millions of cases of pneumonia, asthma, heart disease, stroke and premature birth.
 Climate change poses enormous challenges to health.
 Forest fires, droughts, food shortages and the spread of tropical diseases threaten the peace and stability or our societies.
 It is a little known fact that Nuclear Energy has already successfully replaced the burning of fossil fuels in France, Sweden and Ontario and decarbonized their electricity.